Did you know?

 Mackerel are an important commercial fishery species, and their populations have been overfished in some regions

 Unsustainable fishing practices like using large fishing nets during the spawning season have played a significant role in the decrease.
-Using mackerel as fishing bait or lures might also cause severe problems in the ocean due to an imbalance in the food chain.
+Using it as fishing bait or lures might also cause severe problems in the ocean due to an imbalance in the food chain.
 So, it is necessary to create artificial fish baits that are not preserved with ice.

-Facts About Mackerel
+4 Amazing Facts About Mackerel

-4. Mackerel is high in omega-3 fatty acids, which are critical for heart health and lowering the risk of certain diseases.
+3. They are high in omega-3 fatty acids, which are critical for heart health and lowering the risk of certain diseases.

-5. Mackerel is frequently canned or smoked and used in various dishes, including salads, sandwiches, and sushi.
+4. Frequently canned or smoked and used in various dishes, including salads, sandwiches, and sushi.

 FAQs